Children and young people of all ages and backgrounds need foster care when it is not possible for them to live with family members or friends.

 When you make a fostering enquiry we will discuss what age child you can best support and over what period of time.

 Become a foster carer in Newport

 A fostering officer will be assigned to support you and the child will have their own social worker.

 There will always be someone available to give advice or discuss concerns.

-You will receive pre-approval training during the assessment period which normally runs for 6 evening sessions, over a 2 week period and covers issues such as child safety and managing challenging behaviour.
+You will receive pre-approval training during the assessment period which runs for 2 consecutive Saturdays (9:30am - 4:30pm) and covers issues such as child safety and managing challenging behaviour.